Morphsec88/Electromagnetic_PCP_Compressor/README.md

 *Please note: This architecture represents a previous iteration of our design.
 A brand-new, further optimized system is currently in development.
 In contrast to this quiet, low-cycle model, the upcoming machine is engineered for high-intensity, rapid on-demand charging.*

+Although high-pressure pneumatics is not our primary core business, we have achieved significant technological breakthroughs in this field.
+Several of our theoretical systems are immediately patentable and possess substantial profit potential.
+We disclose the details of these technologies exclusively to specialized companies operating within this industry, strictly under a Non-Disclosure Agreement (NDA).

 ##  License